paul-reese/clojure-hello-cf/README.md

 ## Create an Uberjar

-If you'd like to fork and make changes one would need to create an uberjar using the lein command;
+If you'd like to fork and make changes one would need to create an uberjar using the lein command.
+This is required for one to push application to PCF.

     % lein uberjar
     Compiling hello-cf.core